symfony-cmf/symfony-cmf-docs/quick_tour/the_third_party_bundles.rst

     {% block title %}{% sonata_seo_title() %}{% endblock %}

-Now, you can see nice titles when visiting the website.
+When you visit the new website, you can see nice titles for each page!

 Some pages, like the login page, don't use content objects.
 In these cases, you can configure a default title: